 Wedding Photography at Islington Town Hall

-**I’m taking bookings for weddings at this venue for 2024-25 now!**
+**I’m taking bookings for weddings at this venue for 2025-26 now!**

-Islington & London City Register Office Wedding Venue
+Islington & London City Register Office

 I have photographed weddings at Islington Town Hall many times.
 It is an exceptional and accommodating venue; all the ceremony rooms are unique and photogenic.
-Whatever the size of your small to medium-sized wedding (up to 160 guests), you’re sure it’ll be a memorable occasion and a fitting venue for your special day.
+Whatever the size of your small to medium-sized wedding (up to 160 guests), it’ll be a memorable occasion and a fitting venue for your special day.

 The Town Hall incorporates the Islington and London City Register Office (often miscalled registry) and the Assembly Hall.
 Both are licensed for weddings, and photography is welcomed.
-The interior has impressive Art Deco interiors and more traditional ceremonial rooms, which make it an outstanding venue for wedding photography and very popular with photographers.

-With me as your wedding photographer, your memories will be in safe hands, so please get in touch any time to discuss…
+Are You Planning Your Wedding at Islington Town Hall?I photograph discretely and unobtrusively to capture the best moments, leaving you to enjoy your day.
+With me as your wedding photographer, your memories will be in safe hands, so please get in touch any time to discuss… |

-Exchanging wedding rings: Photography is positively encouraged at Islington Town Hall.
+Exchanging wedding rings: Photography is encouraged at Islington Town Hall.
 Groom Francisco’s cheeky look towards my camera complements this photo of his same-sex wedding to Paulo.

 Photography Time Constraints at Islington Town Hall

-The Borough of Islington Registrars
+The Borough of Islington Registrars and the Signing

 It’s great to get up close: the intimate nature of Ming’s short-day wedding was perfect for this photo of his best man handing him the ring.